 Inequalities and consequences

 The salary raise for 27,000 civil servants is funded mainly from the revenues of the hydro-power export.
 Firstly, isn’t the country’s wealth supposed to be distributed equitably as per the Constitution?
-Or does it say anywhere that it can go to a select few?
-Do we continue to spend 60% of our annual budget on 4% of our population?
-And we have the audacity to criticize our youth, and the Bhutanese people, for desiring for jobs only in the civil service.
+How sustainable is it to spend 60% of our annual budget on 4% of our population?
+Is that not happening at the expense other sectors such as culture or manufacturing?
 It is not enough for the government to fall back on free health and education while dishing out endless perks and privileges to a small section of the population, at the expense of the State funds.
-Little wonder then that there is a growing alienation from the system among the private sector.
-The scarier thing is that values such as sense of belonging to the nation, patriotism or social responsibility will decline once people don’t have physical grounding or vested-interest to protect the country.
+Little wonder then that there is a growing resentment against the system among the private sector.
+The scarier thing is that values such as sense of belonging to the nation, patriotism, ownership or social responsibility will decline once people don’t have physical place to call home.
 For Bhutanese, who are descendants of highlanders and forest dwellers, identity is a place.
+Distancing and alienation are already happening as more and more children of the Bhutanese diaspora make Australia and US their home.

 Secondly, our market is largely state-driven and hence the civil service, and whatever happens around it or in it, has huge bearing on the economy.
 This aspect is often underestimated, sidelined or not understood at all.
 We are then dismayed that the private sector is never taking off.